ShepleySound/basic-auth/README.md

     npm start
   ```

 - Congratulations!
-You should now be able to access the application in your browser by navigating to https://localhost:PORT, with PORT being the port number that you specified in the .env.
+You should now be able to access the application in your browser by navigating to `http://localhost:PORT/`, with `PORT` being the port number that you specified in the .env.

-#### Endpoints
+### Endpoints

 - Endpoint: `/`
-  - Response: `The server works!`
+  - Response: `Welcome to the server!`

-- Endpoint: `/bad`
+- Endpoint: `/signup`
+  - POST
-  - Returns JSON Object
+    -
+- Endpoint: `/signin`

 ```json
   {